CodeYourFuture/syllabus-archive/node-db/week-17/lesson.md

 ![postman-get-1](client-postman-server.jpg)

 We're going to use this set up for debugging and testing our back-end.
 Can anybody tell me what debugging is?

 ![Debugging](debugging.jpg "Debugging")

+**Task** Clone the [repo](https://github.com/CodeYourFuture/cyf-hotel-db/tree/class2), and follow the instructions to set the environment up.

+![postman-get-1](postman-get-1.png)

+##### Installing Postman

 **Task** Download and install [Postman](https://www.getpostman.com/).

 Now let us all try Postman by GETting from `http://localhost:8080/api/customers`, as is shown next.

-![postman-get-1](postman-get-1.png)

-##### Installing Postman
 **Ubuntu guide** [here](https://blog.bluematador.com/posts/postman-how-to-install-on-ubuntu-1604/).

 **For Windows and mac** should be just install and run.